 - Median Home Price: $615,300

 - Estimated Monthly Mortgage Payment: $2,923.36

 Hawaii holds the title of least affordable state to buy a house in.
-Residents of the island state pay a whopping 35.15% of the median income to afford a home.
+Residents of the island state pay a whopping 35.15 percent of the median income to afford a home.
 The median home in Hawaii costs $615,300.

 Known for its pristine beaches and incredible weather, Hawaii’s an in-demand place for vacationers and residents alike.
-The state boasts six islands, but Oahu, home to capital Honolulu, is the biggest.
+The state boasts six islands, and the big island—the island of Hawaii—is the largest.

 - Median Home Price: $505,000